Sabina Savadova (PhD student)

 Erasmus Mundus Programme - €20000

-Reconceptualizing Early Childhood Literacies, 7 - 8 March, 2019, University of Manchester, Funded for participation - £450
+Reconceptualizing Early Childhood Literacies, 7 - 8 March 2019, the University of Manchester, Funded for participation - £450

-Accepted for 2021.
-Living journals: Mothers in the role of ethnographer in Azerbaijan, Oxford Ethnography and Education Conference, 2021, Oxford
+Living journals: Mothers in the role of ethnographer in Azerbaijan, Oxford Ethnography and Education Conference, September 2021, Oxford

-Living journals: Families interpreting their young children's everyday lives in Azerbaijan, Paper presentation in the AERA annual meeting, 17-21 April, San Fransisco (Funded by the MH graduate school) (the conference postponed due to Covid-19)
+Living journals: Families interpreting their young children's everyday lives in Azerbaijan, Paper presentation in the AERA annual meeting, 17-21 April 2020, San Francisco (Funded by the MH graduate school) (the conference postponed due to Covid-19)

-Creating living journals for young children in Azerbaijan, Pecha Kucha presentation at the SERA conference, 20 – 22 November, 2019, University of Edinburgh (Funded by the SERA conference support fund).
+Creating living journals for young children in Azerbaijan, Pecha Kucha presentation at the SERA conference, 20 – 22 November 2019, the University of Edinburgh (Funded by the SERA conference support fund).

-Using interpretative phenomenology analysis to explore mothers’ approach to their children’s use of digital media in Azerbaijan, Paper presented at the Scottish Educational Research Association (SERA) conference, 20 – 22 November, 2019, University of Edinburgh (Funded by the SERA conference support fund)
+Using interpretative phenomenology analysis to explore mothers’ approach to their children’s use of digital media in Azerbaijan, Paper presented at the Scottish Educational Research Association (SERA) conference, 20 – 22 November 2019, the University of Edinburgh (Funded by the SERA conference support fund)

-Returning to Azerbaijan as a researcher: the role of affective engagement, Paper presented at the British Educational Research Association (BERA) annual Conference, 10-12 September, 2019, University of Manchester (Funded by BERA bursary scheme)
+Returning to Azerbaijan as a researcher: the role of affective engagement, Paper presented at the British Educational Research Association (BERA) Annual Conference, 10-12 September 2019, the University of Manchester (Funded by BERA bursary scheme)

-Affects and Emotions in Research, Interactive Poster presented at the European Conference on Educational Research (ECER) Conference, 2 -7 September, 2019, University of Hamburg (Funded by the MHSES Graduate School)
+Affects and Emotions in Research, Interactive Poster presented at the European Conference on Educational Research (ECER) Conference, 2 -7 September 2019, the University of Hamburg (Funded by the MHSES Graduate School)

-CollaboratED: Collaborative Learning in a Shared Studio Environment, Poster presentated at the Learning and Teaching Conference, 29 June, 2019, University of Edinburgh
+CollaboratED: Collaborative Learning in a Shared Studio Environment, Poster presented at the Learning and Teaching Conference, 29 June 2019, University of Edinburgh.

-Conference Proceeding: ‘Collaborative Learning in a Shared Studio Environment for Digital Media Design Students’ – Denitsa Petrova, Sabina Savadova and Eli Appleby-Donald.
-International Conference on design & digital communication, 15 – 16 November, 2019, Barcelos, Portugal
+Conference Proceeding: ‘Collaborative Learning in a Shared Studio Environment for Digital Media Design Students’ – International Conference on design & digital communication, 15 – 16 November 2019, Barcelos, Portugal (with Denitsa Petrova and Eli Appleby-Donald)